uwjhn/RHTools/README.md

 ## Shell-Scripts
-The basic shell scipts can be used with unix terminal.
+The basic shell scripts can be used with UNIX terminal.
 ### Use
 `./srciptname.sh config-name.cfg`